Terms & Conditions

 - Since Dec 6, 2015, WW has accepted individuals from 13 to 17 years of age for WW membership as long as they have written medical permission from their health care provider indicating a BMI in the 95th percentile or higher and a 3-month weight goal.
 The weight goal will not be assigned by WW staff.
 Upon registering, parents or guardians must:

 - Provide documentation from the individual’s health care provider giving permission to follow the plan, and include current BMI percentile and 3-month weight goal.
 To be eligible for membership, the BMI must be at the 95th percentile or above.
 Eligibility for membership is accepted based on the provision of documentation from a health care provider.

 - Sign the Health Release on the registration form.

-- WW prohibits participation in its weight loss and wellness plan for children under the age of 13, individuals who have been diagnosed with or treated for anorexia nervosa or bulimia nervosa in the last year, and individuals who are pregnant.
+- WW prohibits participation in its weight loss and wellness program for children under the age of 13, individuals who have been diagnosed with or treated for anorexia nervosa or bulimia nervosa in the last year, and individuals who are pregnant.

 - WW also prohibits subscription to our online products and offerings by individuals under age 18 years.

 - We recommend that you monitor your weight once per week.
-If your weight falls below guidelines for a healthy weight, you must review the Plan guidelines and adapt them to maintain a healthy weight.
+If your weight falls below guidelines for a healthy weight, you must review the Program guidelines and adapt them to maintain a healthy weight.
 WW also recommends that you discuss your goals for participating in WW with your healthcare provider.
-Not following the Plan as designed may pose the risk of developing health complications associated with low body weight.
+Not following the Program as designed may pose the risk of developing health complications associated with low body weight.

 - You are not required to set a weight loss goal to join WW.
 You may opt to maintain your current weight while developing healthy habits.
 Members with a BMI below 18.5 are not permitted to set a weight loss goal.